 In the process, you will work with HTTP clients and the “request” library.
 Once the “Flask” web framework is installed, you can use HTTP requests to communicate with your blockchain over the Internet.

-Remember, blockchain is not only applicable by cryptocurrency enthusiasts.
+Remember, blockchain is not only applicable to cryptocurrency enthusiasts.
 When you´re finished creating your own, you´ll find a creative way to implement this technology in your field of interest.

 4. Scrap the Web using Python

 We do web scraping when we want to extract some important data from a website.
-We can use Python doing web scraping with ease.
+We can use Python to do web scraping with ease.
 Python has a module called BeatifulSoup, which is really powerful in doing web scraping.

 I’ve written a beginner’s guide to help you learn the fundamentals of web scraping with Python.
 If you want to scrap some websites, check out this tutorial for more details.